crypto-org-chain/chain-docs/docs/getting-started/reward-and-punishments.md

 where

-- _"Validatior's contribution"_ is the total sum of the voting power participating in the consensus process by the validator throughout the reward period; and
+- _"Validator's contribution"_ is the total sum of the voting power participating in the consensus process by the validator throughout the reward period; and

 - _"Sum of the voting power"_ represents the total sum of the voting power involved in the consensus process from all of the active validators throughout the reward period.